-In this new world of digital marketing, professional services firms are beginning to feel the push to get started with inbound marketing.
+In this new world of digital marketing, content marketing for professional services firms are beginning to feel the push to get started with inbound marketing.
 Is inbound marketing necessary for your firm or is inbound marketing another passing fad that is going to take up time and effort that you could be putting into other areas of your business?
-In this article, we are going to talk about why inbound marketing is a must for professional services firms looking to scale a repeatable stream of leads and increased revenues.
+In this article, we are going to talk about why inbound marketing is a must for content marketing professional services firms looking to scale a repeatable stream of leads and increased revenues.

 Consumer Activity & Inbound Marketing